sadief630/sadief630/README.md

 ## [Hi, I'm Sadie!](https://github.com/sadief630)
-  I'm a Senior in Software Engineering at LSU 🐯
+  I'm a recent LSU Computer Science graduate and MBA candidate with full-time experience designing software and collaborating with diverse teams.
+I'm passionate about leveraging new technologies to create modern solutions to tricky problems. 🐯

   This is where I show my personal projects and cool stuff from class!